thinkingmachines/bqup/README.md

   -f --force                           Overwrite target directory if it exists.
   -v --verbose                         Print a summary of the loaded project.
   -x --schema                          Export table schemata as json.
+  -r --routine                         Include routines in export.
+  -e REGEX, --regex REGEX              Regex pattern to filter datasets to be exported.
 ```

 ### Development